top of page

 Without formal and defensible protection as detailed in the Glass-Steagall Act, investment companies felt at liberty to move toward unscrupulous investment tactics that had occurred prior to 2009 involving subprime mortgages.
 Defined synonymously with risky lending practices and the dangers of excessive risk-taking in the financial industry based on a lack of borrower financial information and qualification.

 What's next?
-Accounting scams perpetrated by ecommerce and payroll provider Journal Entry accounting?
+Accounting scams perpetrated by ecommerce and payroll provider Journal Entry accounting entries with no adherence to accounting standards.

 Safeguarding Against Fraud